FrankLeymann/ballerina/docs/tutorials/how-to-structure-ballerina-code.md

 Packages can only be created, versioned, and pushed into a repository as part of a *project*.

 ### Running Compiled Packages
 An entrypoint such as a `main()` or a `service<>` that is compiled as part of a named package is automatically linked into a `.balx`.
-You can run a named, compiled package:
+You can run a named, already-compiled package:

 ```bash
 ballerina run [-s] <org-name>/<package-name>